David-Jacks/simple_shell/README.md

-# simple_shellBuilding a simple shell
+# Simple Shell Project

-A project from Alx_Se
+ALX_SE project on Simple Shell a.k.a Simply Hell